What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 Il grande giorno è arrivato.

-A noun like studio, however, will not become il studio as it begins with s+consonant (st-), which is one of the exceptions to our rule.
+However, a noun like studio does not become il studio because it begins with s+consonant (st-), which is one of the exceptions to our rule.
 The same goes for sciroppo (sh- sound), zoo (z) and psicologo.

-What’s up with these nouns?
-What article do we have to use?
-This is where “lo” comes into the picture.
+What about with these nouns?
+Which article should we use?
+This is where “lo” comes in.

 When to use “lo”

-LO is used in front of any masculine nouns or adjectives beginning with:
+LO is used in front of any masculine noun or adjective that begins with:

-You got that right: these are the same exceptions to the “il” article rule minus nouns beginning with h-!
-(We still have to cover all vowel sounds, I’ll get to those in a minute.)
+That’s right: these are the same exceptions to the “il” article rule, minus nouns beginning with h-!
+(We still need to cover all the vowel sounds, I’ll get to those in a minute.)

-That means studio will become lo studio.
-And iodio, which is a word that begins with a semivowel (i/y/j+vowel), will become lo iodio and so on.
+So studio becomes lo studio.
+And iodio, which is a word beginning with a semi-vowel (i/y/j+vowel), becomes lo iodio and so on.

 Lo studio è sporco.